justin-p/ansible-terraform-template/README.md

 Intended to be a quick 'grab and go' for cases where:

 - You quickly need a cloud VM with some barebones config.
-- You want to test/build a Ansible playbook/role against a cloud provider VM.
+- You want to test/build a Ansible playbook/role against a cloud provider.

-This can also be used as a template/basis for cases where:
+This can also be used as a template for cases where:

-- You want to build a project that can spin up specific set of infra whenever you need it.
+- You want to build a project that can consently spin up and configure the same specific set of infrastructure whenever you need it.

 ## Setup